 Past 20 weeks gestation, viability testing is performed to determine if fetal development is advanced enough that the possibility of sustained life outside of the uterus exists.
 This testing consists of ultrasounds that estimate fetal weight and the development of certain characteristics, like eyelids, that coincide with specific stages of respiratory functioning.
 It is the presence of a functioning respiratory system that supports the argument for viability.

 Physicians are responsible for proving or refuting whether a fetus is viable.
 This decision is made on a case by case basis and means that there is no concrete end cap for abortions in Ohio.
 That being said, many clinics will set a gestational age past which they will no longer provide abortion services.
-That gestational age may vary clinic to clinic.
+That gestational age may vary from clinic to clinic.

 Other Abortion Laws In Ohio

-There are a few more laws to be mindful of when considering an abortion in Ohio.
+There are a few more laws to be mindful of when considering abortion in Ohio.
 One of the more commonly discussed laws is the clause mandating that a face to face counseling and education session take place between a licensed practitioner and the woman contemplating abortion no less than 24 hours before an abortive procedure is performed.

 Another law impacting women in Ohio is that which mandates all minors to have parental consent before an abortion can be performed.